NIHR Oxford Biomedical Research Centre

 Post-Doctoral Awards

-Post-doctoral awards are designed to bridge the gap between a doctorate and applying for a clinical lectureship or equivalent.
-Funding covers salary and publication costs and can be for 3 months full-time or up to 6 months part-time.
+Post-doctoral awards are designed to bridge the gap between a doctorate and applying for post-doctoral funding.

-The Oxford BRC Post-Doctoral Awards scheme offers up to £25,000 to enable early career researchers to write up research from their doctorates and apply for further funding.
-All applicants should have recently completed a PhD or DPhil, and priority will be given to nurses, midwives and allied health professionals who are preparing to apply for a post-doctoral position.
+The Oxford BRC Post-doctoral Awards scheme offer up to £25,000 to enable early career researchers to write up research from their doctorates and apply for further funding to develop their careers and increase the impact of their work.
+All applicants should have recently completed a doctorate and priority will be given to nurses, midwives, allied health professionals, healthcare scientists, pharmacy staff and psychologists.

 What we offer